Connect with others who understand.

 Common Screening Tests

-A number of tests are needed before starting a biologic drug to determine if you have an underlying — or silent — infection.
-Biologic medications increase the risk for infection, and an existing infection will usually need to be treated prior to starting a biologic drug.
-Tests that are typically administered to detect silent infections include:
+Several tests are needed before starting a biologic drug.
+These tests help determine if you have an underlying — or silent — infection.
+Biologic medications increase the risk for infection.
+Therefore, an existing infection will usually need to be treated before starting a biologic drug.
+Screenings are done on an individual basis.
+Your healthcare provider will assess which tests are right for your health history, diagnosis, and treatment.

 • Tuberculosis (TB) blood test, and possibly a chest X-ray and skin test to determine if you have a latent TB infection